philpagel/PCE174-communication/README.md

 As the different data types have incompatible formats you must use the correct argument to `read`.

+# Entering setup

+To enter or exit setup mode use

+    pce174.py setup

+This is not all that usefull as I haven't figured out how to make the `up` and `down` button press commands work in this mode.
+So you have to do the actual setup using the buttons on the instrument.

 # Usage as a module